frewsxcv/graphosaurus/README.md

 All files in this repository are licensed under [version two of the Mozilla Public License](https://github.com/frewsxcv/graphosaurus/blob/master/LICENSE.md).

-Graphosaurus has some third party dependencies listed in the `package.json` file in the `devDependencies` section.
+Graphosaurus has some third party dependencies listed in the `package.json` file in the `devDependencies` and `dependencies` sections.
 Their licenses can be found on their respective project pages.